 A major incident has the potential for being life threatening and does pose a serious danger.
-Examples are medication errors, a break in patient confidentiality, unprofessional behavior that is disruptive, violation of class or clinical guidelines as set forth in the Swainsboro Technical College Practical Nursing Handbook.
+Examples may include but are not limited to medication errors, a break in patient confidentiality, unprofessional behavior that is disruptive, violation of class or clinical guidelines as set forth in the Swainsboro Technical College Practical Nursing Handbook and Dental Assisting Handbook.
 One major incident will result in clinical probation and counseling.
 Two major incidents equal one critical incident.